ej826/Applied-Math-Projects/README.md

 # Applied-Math-Projects

-This folder will contain MATLAB files that I worked along with Aubrey Hormel (ahbyda).
+This folder will contain MATLAB files that I worked along with Aubrey Hormel (ahbyda) and Bethany Morgan.